cortado-mobile-solutions/apidoc-mdm/docs/device.md

 Content-Type: application/json

 {
-    "clientid":"6f53a61b42764fd690cfdf12dfa5ab45",
+    "clientid":"{client id}",
-    "message":"Message shown on the device lock screen", "phonenumber":"Message shown on the device lock screen", "footnote":"Message shown on the device lock screen", "password":"Message shown on the device lock screen", "token":""
+    "message":"Message shown on the device lock screen.", "phonenumber":"0123456789",
+    "footnote":"Footnote shown at the bottom of the lock screen.", "password":"1234",
+    "token":"{access token}"
 }
 ```